Astros vs. Rangers Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Alex Bregman and others are listed when the Texas Rangers host the Houston Astros at Globe Life Field on Saturday (at 4:05 PM ET).
+Player prop bet options for Marcus Semien, Kyle Tucker and others are available when the Texas Rangers host the Houston Astros at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with BetMGM!